Brownie Baked Oatmeal

 how to make brownie baked oatmeal.

 Step 2- Bake the oatmeal.
-Pour the batter into a large pan and bake for 15-20 minutes.
-Stick a skewer in the oats, and once it comes out clean, remove the baked oats from the oven.
+Pour the batter into a large pan and bake for 20 minutes or until the edges are firm.

 brownie baked oats.